MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/field.rst

 The ``name`` argument is optional, and not required for fields that are created and used for temporary purposes.
-Names would be required where fields are passed to other parts of the infrastructure or added to :ref:`field collections <section field collection>`.
+Names would be required where fields need to be recognised by other parts of the infrastructure such as when they are added to :ref:`field collections
+<section field collection>`.

 Once created, a field can be passed to a call to an ``invoke`` for processing by a kernel or a PSyclone built-in.